Privacy Breach Guidelines for Trustees

 Government institutions under The Freedom of Information and Protection of Privacy Act (FOIP) and local authorities under The Local Authority Freedom of Information and Protection of Privacy Act (LA FOIP) should consult Privacy Breach Guidelines for Government Institutions and Local Authorities.

 “Privacy” can have many different meanings.
-However, in HIPA, the focus is on personal health information privacy; the right of an individual to determine for him/herself when, how and to what extent his/her personal health information will be shared.
+However, in HIPA, the focus is on personal health information privacy; the right of an individual to determine for themselves when, how and to what extent their personal health information will be shared.

 Personal health information is defined in section 2(m) of HIPA.